-Cell phones - Few things irritate your professor as much as having his lecture interrupted by a cell phone ring.
-It totally makes him lose his train of thought.
-Please be considerate and turn it on vibrate during lectures.
-Also, all cell phones must be turned off (NOT JUST TO VIBRATE) during all exams.
+Cell phones - Your instructor is particularly susceptible to disruptive noises; a ringing cell phone is just the worst.
+Please be considerate and turn all phones on silent during lectures.
+Also, all cell phones must be turned off (NOT JUST TO SILENT) during all exams.
 This means you may need to buy a calculator not on your cell phone for use in exams (or be stuck using one of the cheap ones that our department can loan you).
-If your professor sees a phone out (or hears one ring) during an exam, it will be assumed that you were using it to cheat.
+If your professor sees a phone out (or hears one ring/vibrate) during an exam, it will be assumed that you were using it to cheat.